 This is a fabulous zoo that you’ll want to devote a LOT of time to (at least 2.5 to 3 hours).
 It was much bigger than we expected, so we were unable to see all of the exhibits.
 We saw most of it but were disappointed that we were rounded up and forced to ride their zoo train at closing time, which brought us to the exit.
 We arrived at the zoo around 3:30 pm and the zoo train picked us up at 5:04 pm, so we should have built in more time for this attraction.
 They are open until later on the weekends, so it may help to go during those days.

 Haunted Carriage Tour:

-After dinner and ice cream in New Orleans, we booked (online) an 8pm (1-hour long) history and haunted carriage tour.
+After dinner and ice cream in New Orleans, we booked an 8 pm (1-hour long) history and haunted carriage tour online.
 It was so much fun and the sunset we were fortunate enough to see was gorgeous!
-Our tour guide was fabulous and taught us about the history of many old buildings and their (haunted) occupants.
-I personally thought I would be scared after the tour, but it was more fascinating than anything else.
+Our tour guide was fabulous and told us the history of many old buildings on our route and their (haunted) occupants.
+I always worried a ghost tour might be too scary, but it was actually fascinating!
 All I could think of was how beautiful New Orleans was at night and the magical feeling of being on a mule-drawn carriage ride on a balmy evening.
-It was so much fun.
-We had one other family taking the tour along with us (that we didn’t know).
-The more the merrier!
-We even got to see an exciting portion of the city that we hadn’t see yet (Frenchmen St. area), which was beautifully lit for the evening.
+There was one other family that rode with us on our carriage ride, which was fine.
+We even got to see an exciting portion of the city that we wouldn't have seen otherwise (Frenchmen St. area), which was beautifully lit for the evening.
 There are many carriage tour companies to choose from, so check around for rates, times, and availability.

 Address: History & Haunts Carriage Tour